Sandip-Maurya/dolce-fiore/README.md

 We proudly partner with local artisans across India, bringing tradition and sustainability into every creation.

+## Current Status

+- The Django backend is present with REST endpoints, management commands, and Docker setup.
+- The React frontend is missing its entire `src/lib` folder (API client, endpoint definitions, hooks, and environment config).
+Multiple files import from this folder, so `npm run dev` or Docker builds will currently fail until the missing modules are restored.

 ## Features

 ### ✅ Implemented Features